Financial Results by Major Fund - Federal Buildings Fund

 FBF Net Revenues from Operations represents the amounts remaining after the costs of operating GSA owned and leased buildings are subtracted from revenue.
 Net Revenues from Operations are used to invest in major repairs and alterations to federal buildings and to partially offset costs of constructing new federal buildings.

 Revenues and expenses in FBF are primarily from building operations and rent.
 FBF also operates a Reimbursable Work Authorization (RWA) program, which provides customer agencies with alterations and improvements in GSA space, above what is specified in the base rental agreement.
 FBF reported net revenue of $434 million compared to $310 million reported in FY 2012.
 Overall net revenues increased by $124 million.
 This was due to a $540 million increase in net revenue in Building Operations Government owned and a $106 million decrease in Building Operations Leased.

 FBF Obligations, Outlays and Collections

-In the FBF, obligations are primarily the value of contracts awarded to commercial vendors for the construction of new federal buildings; for repairs and alteration, cleaning, utilities and other maintenance of GSA-owned federal buildings; and lease and related payments to commercial landlords for space leased by GSA for federal agencies.
+In the FBF, obligations are primarily the value of contracts awarded to commercial vendors for the construction of new federal buildings; for repairs, cleaning, utilities and other maintenance of GSA-owned federal buildings; and lease and related payments to commercial landlords for space leased by GSA for federal agencies.

-FBF Obligations Incurred decreased by $25 million between FY 2014 and FY 2013.
-Gross Outlays also decreased by $796 million during FY 2014, mostly due to the wind-down of spending on buildings and alterations funded by the ARRA and reductions in overall FBF funding authorities for capital improvements.
+FBF Obligations Incurred decreased by $211 million between FY 2012 and FY 2013.
+Gross Outlays also decreased by $1.6 billion during FY 2013.
 Outlays are payments made by the government, once goods and services are received at an acceptable level of quality and completeness.
-Offsetting Collections increased by $10 million, which represent revenues collected from other federal agencies that “offset” expenditures made by GSA on behalf of other federal agencies.
+Offsetting Collections increased by $158 million, which represent revenues collected from other federal agencies that "offset" expenditures made by GSA on behalf of other federal agencies.